nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

   * create a folder named 'data' and create a pdf file named 'abcd.pdf'
   * create a folder named 'img' and create a png file named 'def.png'

-## change default static folder path and static folder URL
+## change the default static folder path and static folder URL
 * Static files can be hosted in the folder named 'static' by default.
 * To change the default static files folder, we can use the `static_folder` and `static_url_path` inputs while creating the flask application instance
 * `static_folder` changes the folder from which the static files are served